Search String

 Xenon 2 consists of five levels each of which represents an evolutionary epoch.
 Each level is packed with hostile waves of lifeforms and culminates in an end-level guardian.
 The scrolling playfield dimensions for each level are 320x4800 pixels.

 Xenon 2 does not run at full frames due to the number of sprites and the size of the sprites that it shifts around its five-layer parallax-scrolling playfield.
 Xenon 2 is one of the few shoot 'em ups in which players have (limited) reverse-scrolling control by pulling back on the joystick.
+Xenon 2 reverse scrolling is also dual-speed.

-Xenon 2 was advertised as having "coinop-quality action," but it only looks like a coinop in static screencaps.
+An odd shooter to be sure -- some may even deem it "an abomination" -- Xenon 2 was advertised as having "coinop-quality action," but it only looks like a coinop in static screencaps.
 When you actually play Xenon 2, when you see it moving, you will realize that it does not play like a coinop because it lacks smooth scrolling and sprite-shifting.
 In fact, dating back to 1986 there are C64 shooters that play more like coinops than Xenon 2 does.

 All the Assembly Line had to do was reduce the sprite-count and get rid of the parallax to put Xenon 2 on a whole other level.
 I'd even sacrifice in-game music in pursuit of that end.

-Xenon 2 Weapons System for Megablaster ("Capsule" pick-ups):
+Xenon 2 Weapons System for Megablaster:

 • Super Nashwan Power, Electroball, Mines